After my first week of giving up masturbation, NoFap depression set in.

 Tool 7: Build awareness about NoFap depression

-Depression → Porn Dopamine as a coping mechanism → More depression
+Depression on NoFap or anxiety → Porn Dopamine as a coping mechanism → More depression or anxiety

-When you become aware of this negative cycle, it’s easier to break it
+When Brent became aware of this negative cycle, it’s become easier for him to break it.

 After all, awareness is half the cure.